MamidalaV/bikesharing/README.md

 # Bike-Sharing

-## This project is to analyse 'Citi bike sharing' data and understand if the same bike sharing business can be started in Des-Moines.
+## PURPOSE: This project is to analyse 'Citi bike sharing' data and understand if the same bike sharing business can be started in Des-Moines.

-### Using Tableau multiple visualization charts have been generated that help understand if investing in a business like this would be beneficial.
+### Using Tableau, multiple visualization charts have been generated that help understand if investing in a business like this would be beneficial.

-### Results:
+## RESULTS:

 #### While the bike sharing business have been pretty stable over past few decades, usage has seen a sharp increase over the past few years.

-#### From the below viz, we can see that between 1990 and 200 the usage is high and there are multiple reasons for this.
-Where one big influencer could be the autombile traffic.
+#### From the below viz, we can see that between years 1990 and 2000 the usage is high and there are multiple reasons for this.
+Where one big influencer could be the automobile traffic.

 ![avg_tripduration](https://user-images.githubusercontent.com/74985818/120908073-e525f080-c634-11eb-979a-903209695c9d.png)